-Delta Air Lines has an excellent safety record so flying with them should be as safe as it gets.
-You could argue that because it has one of the oldest fleets of any American Airline, there are more likely to be problems related to their ageing planes and thus metal fatigue, but a new plane doesn’t always mean a safer plane, just look at the recent Lion Air crash on a brand new Boeing plane.
+Delta Air Lines has an excellent safety record, so flying with them should be as safe as it gets.
+You could argue that because it has one of the oldest fleets of any American Airline, there are more likely to be problems related to their aging planes and thus metal fatigue, but a new flight doesn’t always mean a safer plane.

 Flying Is Now Going To To Terrify Me!

-For me at least, flying is safer than doing day to day chores and driving, so I will try not to worry and I would advise any traveller to try not to worry either.
-Nothing is 100% in life but flying is not a high-risk activity and almost everybody comes out the other end just fine…
+For me, at least, flying is safer than doing day to day chores and driving, so I will try not to worry, and I would advise any traveler to try not to worry either.
+Nothing is 100% in life, but flying is not a high-risk activity, and almost everybody comes out the other end just fine…

 Remember, if you are planning to book a First or Business Class flight or a luxury hotel, contact our luxury travel concierge to get a quote before booking.
 We offer free upgrades, free breakfasts, deals, and special benefits.